Awards Categories and Nomination Forms

 The award will go to an occupier or developer that has created a brilliant workplace, this could be an individual office, or even an entire development which demonstrates they are focussing on the ‘future of the workplace’.
 The emphasis is on culture and not the environment.
 The Judges will want to see how the organisation has approached the challenge of ensuring their workplace attracts and retains talent, taking into consideration health, wellbeing and an approach to working differently.

-This award recognises outstanding architectural practices in the region – highlighting recent instructions and creative projects.
+This award recognises outstanding architectural practices (residential and commercial) in the region – highlighting recent instructions and creative projects.

 Judges are looking for the practice that has excelled either on one project or a series throughout the year in question.